 If the vehicle is equipped with a four-passenger fourth- or fifth-row seat, it does not have upper or lower anchors.
 If a child restraint is placed in the four-passenger fourth or fifth-row seat, it must be secured using the vehicle safety belts.
-See "Rear Seat Position" under Securing Child Restraints (Front Seat-Airbag On/Off Switch) on page 3-51 or Securing Child Restraints (Front Seat-Passenger Sensing System) on page 3-48 or Securing Child Restraints (Rear Seat) on page 3-46.
+See "Rear Seat Position" under Securing Child Restraints (Rear Seat) on page 3-43 or Securing Child Restraints (Front Passenger Seat) on page 3-45.